-Domestic water that is high in mineral content (or "hard water") may cause the buildup or scaling of mineral (calcium) deposits in hydronic solar heating systems.
+Domestic water that is high in mineral content (or "hard water") may cause the buildup or scaling of mineral (calcium) deposits on heat transfer surfaces.
 Scale buildup reduces system performance in a number of ways.
 If your system uses water as the heat-transfer fluid, scaling can occur in the collector, distribution piping, and heat exchanger.
-In systems that use other types of heat-transfer fluids (such as glycol, an anti-freeze), scaling can occur on the surface of the heat exchanger that transfers heat from the solar collector to the domestic water.
+In systems that use other types of heat-transfer fluids (such as propylene glycol, scaling can occur on the surface of the heat exchanger in contact with potable water that transfers heat from the solar collector to the domestic water.
 Scaling may also cause valve and pump failures on the potable water loop.

 You can avoid scaling by using water softeners or by circulating a mild acidic solution (such as vinegar) through the collector or domestic hot water loop every 3–5 years, or as necessary depending on water conditions.
-You may need to carefully clean heat exchanger surfaces with medium-grain sandpaper.
+You may need to carefully clean heat exchanger surfaces.
 A "wrap-around" external heat exchanger is an alternative to a heat exchanger located inside a storage tank.

 Most well-designed solar systems experience minimal corrosion.
 When they do, it is usually galvanic corrosion, an electrolytic process caused by two dissimilar metals coming into contact with each other.
 One metal has a stronger positive electrical charge and pulls electrons from the other, causing one of the metals to corrode.
-The heat-transfer fluid in some solar energy systems sometimes provides the bridge over which this exchange of electrons occurs.
+The piping connection from the copper pipe to the steel tank should thus be a “bi-metallic” type of connector that uses a plastic sleeve to separate the dis-similar metals.
+The heat-transfer fluid in some solar energy systems can also provide a bridge over which this exchange of electrons occurs.

 Oxygen entering into an open loop hydronic solar system will cause rust in any iron or steel component.
 Such systems should have copper, bronze, brass, stainless steel, plastic, rubber components in the plumbing loop, and plastic or glass lined storage tanks.